The following review appears in The Washington Post’s 2017 Fall Dining Guide.

 Chef David Sierra, 37, lists Fiola Mare on his résumé, a bullet point that shows in the Madrid native’s careful, often beautiful, arrangements.
 The straightforward-sounding “five seasonal vegetables,” for instance, brings together precise cuts in a mound, sauced at the table with warm vegetable juice (from asparagus in May).
 But even plainer combinations are dressed for success.
 Thick strips of well-marbled Iberian pork shoulder, delicately nutty in flavor, are arranged like spokes of a wheel on a bed of mashed potatoes, a singular sensation that is best ordered in a plus size if you’re more than two — and one carnivore is fleet of fork.
 The combination of melt-on-the-tongue meat, from pigs that feast on acorns, and olive oil-enriched potatoes, a meal draped with a vinegar-sharpened wine sauce, is as irresistible to some of us as Twitter is to Trump.

 The ocean is Sierra’s larder.
 More than a dozen dishes involve seafood.
 Simple pleasures run from lightly pickled mussels tossed with glossy bell peppers and the creamy white beans called pochas to a Friday lunch special teaming tuna and potatoes in a light stew, teasing with sweet paprika.
 Joselito’s lone pasta is a turban of thin egg noodles scattered with crab and sea urchin — the latter as common a menu fixture as pork belly — and blended with shrimp butter.
-The choicest port of call is also one of the simplest: crawfish briefly sauteed with garlic and cayenne and topped with eggs fried in olive oil.
+The choicest port of call is also one of the simplest: crawfish briefly sauteed with garlic and cayenne and served with eggs fried in olive oil.
 Like that Iberian pork, the pasta and the crawfish stay with me.
 A kitchen that uses good ingredients doesn’t have to do much to get them to sing.

 Early on, every visit found me returning to cumin-seasoned fried anchovies served with yuzu aioli.
 My last rendezvous was a bust of stiff, dull fish food, however.
 (While I’m carping, let me bust on the bread.
 Sierra’s sauces deserve better sponges.)